School counselling allocation methodology

 What principles underpin the methodology?

-The methodology for the allocation of school counselling services:
+The methodology for the core school counselling services:

 - is informed by current research, feedback from focus groups held across the state and NSW school and student data